Meet Our 2019 Special Education Law & Leadership Conference Keynote Speakers:

 (contact Brittney Hoese at (763) 253-4155 for a discount code)

 If you require any special accommodations, please contact Brittney Hoese at (763) 253-4155.

 A block of rooms has been reserved at the Embassy Suites connected to the Earle Brown Center for March 20-22.
 The special room rate (starting at $139/night) will be available until March 1 or until the group block is sold-out, whichever comes first.
-To make a reservation, visit our website for the link or contact the hotel directly at (763) 560-2700.
+To make a reservation contact the hotel directly at (763) 560-2700.